 Genome Properties (Heading 1)

 Provide a summary description of the size of the genome(s) (in base pairs), the number of chromosomes and plasmids.
+For single-cell genomes and metagenome-assembled genomes, describe how genome completeness was estimated.
 Include the number of predicted genes (RNA genes, protein coding genes, pseudogenes) by number and percent of total.
 This section should be linked to a chromosome map, map(s) of any plasmids and two or three tables providing a more detailed summary of the genome properties.

-Insights from the genome sequence (optional) (Heading l)
+Insights from the genome sequences (optional) (Heading l)

 In many cases, authors may wish to provide a brief, yet more detailed description of major findings arising from the genome sequence.
-This can be a comparison of major differences found between the genome sequence that is the subject of the study and others (e.g., major differences is specific metabolic pathways, significant differences in gene content, etc.).
+This can be a comparison of the genomes themselves, such a discussion of shared gene content or pairwise ANI values.
+This could also be a comparison of major differences found between the genome sequences that are the subject of the study and others (e.g., major differences is specific metabolic pathways, significant differences in gene content, etc.).
 This section is intended to permit the authors to make preliminary observations rather than to serve as detailed comparative study.
 In a short genome report, this section should be limited to two to three paragraphs.
 Authors wanting to provide greater detail and to incorporate additional genomes into their study, or to incorporate additional tables and figures are invited to submit their articles as extended genome reports.

 Extended insights (Heading 2)